Classic Pumpkin Pie

 What You’ll Need

 • Pie crust – You can use store-bought or a homemade pie crust.
 I used to use store-bought, but now I just love my pie crust recipe.
-So easy to make too!

 • Eggs – The eggs should be at room temperature.
 They will incorporate more smoothly and easily with the other ingredients.

-• Light brown sugar – I like the light brown sugar here.
+• Light brown sugar – I like light brown sugar here.
 Dark brown sugar has a strong molasses-y flavor that is just too much for this pie.
 Conversely, granulated sugar doesn’t add quite enough depth.

 • Spices – Cinnamon, ginger, nutmeg and cloves create the perfect blend and flavor.